Meet some of the world’s most incredible wildlife, on the remote Saunders Island

 Saunders Island is geographically stunning, as well as rich with remarkable wildlife.
 The island is made up of three peninsulas that are joined by narrow necks of land.
 The three uplands towner over the necks, with the tallest, Mount Richards, being 1,500ft above the waves below.
 The views from the headlands are astonishing.

 Saunders Island has been designated an Important Bird Area (or IBA) thanks to the large numbers of breeding species that make their homes here.
-The beaches are home to thousands of gentoo, rockhopper, macaroni, and king penguins - you can’t avoid hearing their raucous cries from all over the island!
-There is also a colony of Magellanic penguins on Saunders Islands - these are some of the most southerly of that species in the world.
+The beaches and cliffs are home to four species of penguin with thousands of Gentoo, Rockhopper, Magellanic, King penguins - you can’t avoid hearing their raucous cries from all over the island!
+There also tend to be a few Macaroni Penguins and if you are lucky to see then you will have had a five penguin species day!

-In the waters off the shoreline, you can see the delightful Commerson’s dolphins - their black and white markings making them seem like miniature orcas.
+In the waters off the sandy shoreline, you can see the delightful Commerson’s dolphins - their black and white markings making them seem like miniature orcas - and even South American Sea Lions.
 Visiting Elephant Point will bring you face-to-face with the small colony of elephant seals that live here and gave their name to the beach.
-You can also often find southern right whales in the sheltered bays here feeding and resting before moving on.
+At the right time of year, if you are lucky, you might find southern right whales in the sheltered bays here feeding and resting before moving on.

 Interesting facts about Saunders Island

 The view from the summit of Mount Richards is certainly worth the gentle hike.
-As well as a commanding view over Saunders Islands and its neighbors you get a good vantage point of the cliffs to the north above which the rare black-browed albatross wheel majestically.
+As well as a commanding view over Saunders Islands and its neighbors you get a good vantage point of the cliffs to the north above which the Black-browed albatross wheel majestically.

 Pictures of Saunders Island